-Based in Washington D.C., GOVERNING was for many years part of Congressional Quarterly.
-In 2009, GOVERNING was acquired by e.Republic, the nation’s only media and research company focused exclusively on public-sector innovation for state and local government and education. e.Republic is also home to Government Technology, Emergency Management and the Center for Digital Government, the Center for Digital Education and Techwire.
+Originally launched in 1987 by Congressional Quarterly, Governing was acquired in 2009 by e.Republic, the nation’s only media and research company focused exclusively on state and local government. e.Republic is also home to Government Technology, the Center for Digital Government, the Center for Digital Education and Techwire.

 Paul W. Taylor